Nevesgmd/WeRateDogs-twitter-analysis/README.md

 <a name="visualize"></a>
 ## How to visualize the study
-You can just download the this repository and open the `.html` files on your browser.
+You can just download this repository and open the `.html` files on your browser.

 <a name="license"></a>
 ## License